Troubleshoot connecting to the SQL Server Database Engine

 Get the IP Address of the computer hosting the instance of SQL Server.

 - On the Start menu, click Run.
 In the Run window, type cmd, and then click OK.

 ipconfigand then press enter.
 Make a note of the IPv4 Address and the IPv6 Address.

 SQL Server can connect using the either IP version 4 protocol or IP version 6 protocol.
 Your network could allow either or both.
 Most people start by troubleshooting the IPv4 address.
 It's shorter and easier to type.

 In most cases, you connect to the Database Engine from another computer using the TCP protocol.

 - Using SQL Server Management Studio on the computer running SQL Server, connect to the instance of SQL Server.
 In Object Explorer, expand Management, expand SQL Server Logs, and then double-click the current log.

 IP address 127.0.0.1 is probably listed.
-It is called the loopback adapter address and can only be connected to from processes on the same computer.
-It can be useful for troubleshooting, but you can’t use it to connect from another computer.
+It is called the loopback adapter address.
+Only processes on the same computer can use it to connect.
+It can be useful for troubleshooting, but you can't use it to connect from another computer.